Chapter 24:

 Mutsuki paused for a moment.
 The room fell quiet.

-‘On stage,’ he said softly, then quickly smiled.
+‘On stage,’ he said with a reminiscent look, which he quickly tried to follow with a reassurance.
 ‘But these days, the classroom will do.’

-From the back of the room, Youchan’s gaze softened.
+From the back of the room, Youchan’s gaze lingered on him.
 Mmm… I’ll ask him later.

 ‘Alright!’
-Mutsuki clapped his hands, changing the mood.
+Mutsuki clapped his hands with some cheering magic, changing the mood.
 ‘We’re going to make our own power spot cards!
 You can pick a real place or invent one.
 Think of what kind of energy it has.
 Fire, wind, water, earth, or heart.’

 He passed out paper and colored pencils.
 The kids immediately dove in.